 Confused?
 I wouldn’t be surprised if you were.

-The way I see it, it’s largely irrelevant.
+The way I see it, it’s mostly irrelevant.
 It’s the technical side of the movement that really matters.
-Sadly, people often have little notion of that, and forums are absolutely littered with “in-house vs. generic” threads, which either turn into a troll fest, or into a rather fierce skirmish between two tribes of very angry savages.
+Sadly, people often have little notion of that, and forums are absolutely littered with “in-house vs. generic” threads, which either turn into a troll fest, or into a brutal fight between two tribes of outraged savages.

-The only case in which the division into categories does matter is marketing.
-It’s pretty hard to ignore, when a manufacturer attributes a movement to themselves, just because they have decorated the rotor, or skeletonized the baseplate.
+The only case in which the division into categories matters is marketing.
+It’s hard to ignore, when a manufacturer attributes a movement to themselves, just because they have decorated the rotor, or skeletonized the baseplate.

 All in all, the best thing to do is not to care about it too much.
-Just like it is with model names, nicknames and labels for watches, this division, while sometimes useful, can often be rather noxious.
+Just like it is with model names, nicknames and labels for watches, this division, while sometimes useful, can often be harmful.

-What is your take on the entire issue?
+What’s your take on this issue?
 Similar sentiments, or perhaps a different take on the classification of movements?
-Do let me know in the comments below.
+Let me know in the comments below.